 What kind of preaching is needed in our churches today?
 What kind of preaching will feed God's people with good, rich food week in and week out?
 What kind of preaching will not only help men and women mature in their love for God and people, but will also help prepare them to deal with the challenges and trials of life in a God-honoring and hopeful manner?
 I would argue the only kind of preaching sufficient to do this kind of work is faithful, expositional preaching of God's Word.
 What exactly is expositional preaching?
-Expositional preaching is preaching that desires the inspired words of Scripture to determine the foundational and core substance of the sermon.
+Expositional preaching is preaching that allows the inspired words of Scripture to determine the substance and shape of a sermon.
 In expositional preaching, the preacher seeks to put himself under the authority and message of the text he is seeking to preach, not over it.
 The benefits of this type of expositional preaching are many.
 Let me briefly share four of them.

 Benefit #1: Expositional preaching forces the preacher to be a student of God's word.
 Alistair Begg observes that after seminary, serving in their first church, pastors study to produce a variety of sermons for their people.
 But some, having preached them all, then move on to give another congregation the benefit of their study.
 By contrast, “when a pastor is committed to the systematic and consecutive exposition of Scripture, he will never come to an end of his task.
 If we are not learning, we are not growing; and if we are stuck, we can be certain that our people will be stuck with us.”
 As a result, it is absolutely vital to keep coming to the Scriptures “in the spirit of discovery.
 We must learn to look for the surprises in the passage.
 We should not assume that we understand just because we have spent time in this passage before."